 |The Ratte would have had two guns of this size.|

 The Landkreuzer P. 1000 Ratte is one such example.
-The story goes that in 1942, when Nazi Germany was at the height of its conquests, a submarine designer at Krupp got Hitler's attention and proposed a sort of land battleship.
+The story goes that in 1942, when the Third Reich was at the height of its conquests, a submarine designer at Krupp got Hitler's attention and proposed a sort of land battleship.
 It would house guns that were the same size as on Pocket Battleships (280mm) and be longer than a football field.
 Hitler succumbed to his love of big guns and authorized planning to proceed.
 One set of plans was completed that was little more than a sketch before Speer shut the whole project down in 1943.

 The behemoth was completely impossible; its two MAN U-boat engines would have burned a liter of gasoline every 30 meters and destroyed every road or bridge that it encountered.
 A snorkel such as those used on U-boats would have been necessary for river crossings, and the Landkreuzers would have had to travel in pairs because their engines would not work underwater and they would need to use each others' power during crossings.
 What sort of land targets would be worth that size of artillery shell also is a wonderful question.
 Above all, the Allied air forces would be as attracted to such giants as a moth to a flame, endangering the 40-man crew.
 Speer made an excellent decision to terminate the projects.